School anxiety

 4YP – local charity organisation supporting young people 12-25 with social, emotional and physical health and wellbeing in Suffolk (drop-ins and counselling)

-Kooth – online counselling and emotional wellbeing support service for young people in Suffolk aged 11 to 18
+Kooth – online counselling and emotional wellbeing support service for young people aged 10 – 18yrs in the Waveney area and 11- 25 yrs across the rest of Suffolk.

 MoodWise – digital tools and resources to support young people’s emotional wellbeing